JNdhlovu/car-make-model-classifier-yolo3-cpp/README.md

   year={2018}
 }
 ```
-The make and model classifier is based on MobileNetV2 mobile architecture: [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)
+The make and model classifier is based on MobileNet mobile architecture: [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861)